centrifugal/centrifugo/docs/content/guide.md

 ## 6. Deploy to production

 To put this all into production you need to deploy Centrifugo on your production server.
 To help you with this we have many things like Docker image, `rpm` and `deb` packages, Nginx configuration.
 You can find more information in Deploy section of this doc.
-See [OS tuning](deploy/tuning.md) chapter for some actions you have to do to prepare your server machine for handling many persistent connections.
+See [Infrastructure tuning](deploy/tuning.md) chapter for some actions you have to do to prepare your server infrastructure for handling many persistent connections.

 ## 7. Monitor Centrifugo